-Since we live in an automated world, it's not surprising that your ability to repay your mortgage loan comes down to just one number.
-This score is built by credit reporting agencies.
-These agencies use the payment history of all of your loans: credit cards, mortgages, car/boat loans and the like.
+Since we live in an automated, you're probably not surprised to hear that your creditworthiness boils down to one number.
+This score is compiled by credit agencies.
+These agencies use the payment history of all of your loans: mortgages, car/motorcycle loans, credit cards, and the like.

-- Credit History - How many years have you had credit?
+- Your Credit History - How many years have you had credit?

 - Late Payments - Do you have any payments later than 30 days?

-- Credit Card Balances - How many credit card accounts do you hold, and how much do you owe?
+- Your Credit Card Balances - How many accounts do you have, and how much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

+Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-You can get a federally-mandated free credit report once per year from all three agencies at AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report once per year from all three credit reporting agencies when you visit AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

 Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.